The-Wishlist-Co/docs/wishlistSvcAPI.md

 Adds a single wishlist item into an existing wishlist.
 The wishlist can be identified by either the TWC internal identifier, or the wishlistRef, which is the retailer's own wishlist identifier.

+To create a wishlist item, you need to provide either of the following:
+- BOTH the *TWC* product identifier AND TWC variant identifer (i.e. the TWC productID and variantID which you can get from TWC in a prior call), **OR**
+- BOTH your own *internal* product identifier AND variant identifer (i.e. productRef and variantRef).

 | Endpoint| ```/api/wishlist/items```|
 |-----------|---------------|
 | Method    | POST          |